svc-user/zig-permutate/README.md

 { 5, 3, 1 }
 ```

-Notice that the original array `numbers` mutated during iteration.
-This is how allocations are avoided, doing the iterations in-place tracking the state of the iterator.
+Notice that the original array `numbers` mutated during iterating the iterator.
+This is how allocations are avoided, doing the iterations in-place while tracking the state in the `PermutationIterator(T)`.